Frequently Asked Questions about GPS Visualizer

 A.

-A. There are seven likely explanations:
+There are a few likely explanations:

-5. You're out of range.
+• You're out of range.
 If you try to display a U.S.-only map behind a track that was recorded in Sweden, it just isn't going to work.

-6. You're in the boondocks.
+• You're in the boondocks.
 If you're trying to plot a 5-kilometer hike in the Australian Outback, your background might be blank because there's simply nothing to draw!

 A.